Lock128/minecraft-finder/store_listings/english.md

-# Minecraft Ore & Structure Finder - English Store Listing
+# Gem, Ore & Struct Finder for MC - English Store Listing

 ## App Title
-**Minecraft Ore & Structure Finder - Find All Ores, Villages & Strongholds**
+**Gem, Ore & Struct Finder for MC - Find All Ores, Villages & Strongholds**

 ## Short Description (80 characters)
 Find all 6 ore types, villages & structures using advanced world seed analysis

 ## Long Description

-Advanced Minecraft Discovery Tool
+Advanced Block Game Discovery Tool

-Transform your Minecraft experience with this comprehensive ore and structure finder!
+Transform your gaming experience with this comprehensive ore and structure finder!
 Whether you're a speedrunner hunting for diamonds, a builder seeking the perfect village, or an explorer looking for rare structures, this app is your essential companion.

 Key Features: